Export Data to Excel in Java

 • list: The collection of custom objects

-• propertName: Specify name for a specific property to export.
+• propertName: Specify the name for a specific property to export.
 If it is null, it will export all properties of the object

 • isPropertyNameShown: Indicates whether the property name will be exported to the first row